pimlie/nodejs.sh/README.md

 - npm / yarn caches are not shared between containers
 - global packages are only installed for the current `node_id`, if you need to have the global package in all containers you should run the install command for all containers
 - Bash v4.3+ is required (which is eg not available for install by default on Cent OS v7)
+- There is no SIGTERM or SIGINT fired when you close the terminal of a running node command.
+This means that if you have eg an Express server running and close the terminal, that Express server will keep running in the docker container.
+So the next time you start your command eg the port will already be used.

 Here is a bash install from source oneliner :)
 ```